robertkrautz/robertkrautz.github.io/_pages/projects.md

 5. The <b>interactions</b> with other elements and target genes of the disrupted gene regulatory element (transcriptional networks).
 6. The extent to what target gene(s) are <b>misexpressed</b>.
 7. The relationship between the affected target gene(s), cell type(s) and the <b>functional, histological and morphological changes</b>.

+---

+By combining our experimental and computational experience we embark on solving the first 6 points, while collaborating with other research groups and clinicians to make number 7 possible, too.
+For this we rely mainly on 3 high-throughput methods:
 <br>
+1. Single cell technologies for capturing gene expression, chromatin accessibility and other modalities.
+2. DNA adenine methytransferase identification (DamID) to profile chromatin bound proteins in vivo and in vitro.
+3. Cap analysis of gene expression (CAGE) based on cap-trapping of 5’-m7G-capped RNA species – namely messenger and enhancer RNAs – to discern activated enhancers and promoters.

 <div class="p-2">
     {% include figure.liquid loading="eager" path="assets/img/20250225_figure2_v1.png" %}